Small business top questions at tax time

 When thinking about business income, start by including all of your gross earnings received through the ordinary course of your business.
 This includes any cash, EFTPOS, credit or debit card, and online sales.
 There may be other sources of business income you need to declare, depending on your circumstances.
 Some common examples include:

-- Net capital gaines made when disposing of business assets
+- Net capital gains made when disposing of business assets

 - Rental income from property owned by your business